All for Water and Water for All

 Goal 6: Water and Sanitation

 We invest in financial institutions and enterprises that can significantly expand access to safe water and sanitation among people living in poverty.
-This includes investing in financial institutions, micro-utilities, toilet manufacturers, and water purification and sales kiosks.
-For example, our investees connect families to piped water systems, finance the construction of high-quality toilets, manufacture water filtration devices, and so much more.
+This includes investing in financial institutions, engineering and construction companies, product manufacturers, and private utilities.
+For example, our investees connect families to piped water systems, finance the construction of high-quality toilets, manufacture waste treatment technologies, and so much more.

 Goal 1: End Poverty